jsdf/ed64log/README.md

 ## macOS instructions

-install libraries:
+### building from source

+install required libraries from homebrew:

 ```bash
 brew install libftdi libusb
 ```

-in XCode, open loader64/loader64.xcodeproj
+- in XCode, open loader64/loader64.xcodeproj

-in the loader64 target's build phases tab, change the 'copy files' command output path to where you want the binary installed
+- in the loader64 target's build phases tab, change the 'copy files' command output path to where you want the loader64 binary installed

+- build

+### usage

-example of uploading and booting a rom:
+uploading and booting a rom:

 ```bash
 # upload rom